RuairidhPoory/RuMac/README.md

 # RuMac
-A website to buy and learn how to solve rubik's cubes.
+A website to buy and to learn how to solve rubik's cubes.